Constraining Black Hole Parameters from Shadow and Inner-Shadow Morphology Considering Effects from Thick Disk Accretion Flows: Introduction

 \section{Introduction}

-In 2017, The Event Horizon Telescope Collaboration (EHTC) made observations of the centers of the galaxy M87 and the Milky Way with a global array of radio telescopes utilizing Very Long Baseline Interferometry (VLBI) observing at $1.3$ mm wavelengths \citep{m87I,m87II,EHTC_SgrA_I}.
-These observations were used to produce the first pictures of the shadows of black holes \m87 and \sgra (\cite{m87I,m87IV,EHTC_SgrA_I,EHTC_SgrA_III}).
-The images depict ring-like features of $\sim40\;\mu$as in extent that have asymmetrical brightness distributions and are consistent with previous theoretical predictions of the appearances of black holes \citep[][]{Bardeen_1973,Luminet,Heino}.
-These observations allowed the collaboration to establish constraints on the mass of \m87 \citep[see][for their analysis]{m87VI} and the orientation of its spin axis with respect to Earth's line of sight.
+The Event Horizon Telescope Collaboration (EHTC) made observations of the centers of the galaxy M87 and the Milky Way to produce the first pictures of the shadows of black holes \m87 and \sgra \cite{m87I,m87IV,EHTC_SgrA_I,EHTC_SgrA_III}.
+The images depict ring-like features of ${\sim}40{-}50\;\mu$as in extent that have asymmetric brightness distributions, and are consistent with previous theoretical predictions of the appearances of black holes \citep[][]{Bardeen_1973,Luminet,Heino}.
+These observations allowed the EHTC to establish constraints on the mass of \m87 and the orientation of its spin axis with respect to Earth's line of sight from measurements of the apparent shadow \cite{m87V,m87VI}.

-The ring-like features seen in black hole images are predicted to be composed of emission from multiple nested photon rings that converge in shape and size to a critical curve \citep[][]{MJohnsonRing, Gralla_Lupsasca}.
-The shape and morphology of photon rings are agnostic to the underlying accretion physics, and are only sensitive to black hole mass, spin and charge \citep{Walia_2024}.
-These features suggest that photon ring measurements could be used to constrain black hole space time parameters.
-Individual photon rings are, however, likely unresolvable at the current nominal resolution of the instrument \citep[reported to be $\sim 25\;\mu$as in][]{m87I}.
+Black hole images are predicted to be composed of emission from multiple nested ring-like features, called photon rings, which converge in shape and size to a critical curve bounding the black hole shadow \citep[][]{MJohnsonRing, Gralla_Lupsasca}.
+The shape and morphology of the critical curve is agnostic to the underlying accretion physics, and is instead primarily shaped by black hole mass-to-distance ratio, spin and charge \citep{Johannsen_2010, Walia_2024}.
+These features suggest that photon ring measurements could be used to constrain spacetime parameters.
+Individual photon rings are, however, unresolvable at the current nominal resolution of the EHT, although space based VLBI missions could discern properties of the first photon ring \citep[][]{Lupsasca_Space, BHEX_Concept}.

-Another image feature that has been predicted, but not yet observed, is the black hole inner-shadow.
-The inner-shadow is associated with the footprint of the jet on the black hole horizon seen at mm wavelengths. \cite{Chael_2021} have suggested the inner-shadow could serve as an additional probe of black hole space time properties.
-Measurements of the inner-shadow would, however, require observations with high dynamic range that is challenging for the current EHT array, but will be possible with upgrades in the near future \cite{ngEHT_Concept} \citep[][]{ngEHT_Concept,BHEX_Concept}.
-Observations of these image features could therefore serve as constraints for measurements of black hole spacetime parameters; and thus understanding how their morphologies are linked to their underlying black hole parameters is relevant.